What is Lumbago (acute lumbago)?

-Lumbago (medically known as acute lumbago) is a sudden, intense pain in the lumbar spine, usually caused by muscle tension, vertebral blockages, or excessive strain.
-Natural treatment includes heat therapy, gentle exercise, herbal painkillers such as hemp extracts, relaxation techniques, circulation-promoting ointments, stress reduction, and targeted back exercises.
+Lumbago (medically: acute lumbago) is a sudden, intense pain in the lumbar spine area, usually caused by muscle tension, vertebral blockages, or overuse.
+Natural treatment includes heat therapy, gentle movement, herbal pain relievers such as hemp extracts, relaxation techniques, circulation-promoting ointments, stress reduction, and targeted back exercises.
 Unlike a herniated disc, lumbago usually does not cause neurological deficits.

-- A lumbago is a sudden, stabbing pain in the lower back caused by muscle tension or vertebral blockages.
+- Lumbago is a sudden, sharp pain in the lower back caused by muscle tension or vertebral blockages.

-- The medical term for lumbago is acute lumbago or lumbalgia.
+- The medical term for lumbago is acute lumbago or lumbar pain.

-- Natural treatments include heat, gentle exercise, herbal painkillers such as hemp extracts, relaxation techniques, and circulation-stimulating ointments.
+- Natural treatment methods include heat, gentle movement, herbal pain relievers such as hemp extracts, relaxation techniques, and circulation-promoting ointments.

 - Stress reduction and targeted back exercises are important components of lumbago treatment.

-- Unlike a herniated disc, lumbago does not usually cause any neurological deficits.
+- In contrast to a herniated disc, lumbago usually does not cause neurological deficits.

-As Jiri Studnicky, founder of H4H Naturals, I know the despair that lumbago can trigger from countless conversations with customers.
-My grandmother, an experienced pharmacist, taught me early on: "The back is a mirror of our lifestyle."
-This wisdom has proven itself time and again in over two decades of developing natural pain relief.
+As Jiri Studnicky, founder of H4H Naturals, I know the desperation that lumbago can trigger from countless conversations with customers.
+My grandmother, an experienced pharmacist, taught me early on: "The back is a mirror of our way of life."
+This wisdom has been confirmed again and again in over two decades of developing natural pain relief.

-The term "lumbago" is a popular term and aptly describes the feeling of being hit by an invisible arrow.
-Medically speaking, we refer to it as acute lumbago or lumbalgia – a form of nonspecific back pain that affects the lumbar spine (L1-L5).
+The term "Hexenschuss" (literally "witch's shot") comes from popular speech and aptly describes the feeling of having been hit by an invisible arrow.
+Medically speaking, we refer to it as acute lumbago or lumbar pain – a form of non-specific back pain that affects the lumbar spine (L1-L5) area.

 Lumbago at a glance:

-- Synonyms: Acute lumbago, lumbalgia, acute back pain
+- Synonyms: Acute lumbago, lumbar pain, acute lower back pain

 - Location: Lower back (lumbar spine)